dataq-instruments/USB_Protocol_Demo/README.md

 **Prerequisites**:

-1) Firmware 1.35 is recommended https://github.com/dataq-instruments/Firmware_Upgrade.
+1) Firmware 1.35 or higher is recommended https://github.com/dataq-instruments/Firmware_Upgrade.
 Earlier version of firmware may not work properly at higher sample rate

 2) Understand the protocol, please refer to  https://www.dataq.com/resources/pdfs/misc/Dataq-Instruments-Protocol.pdf